Neurodiversity Screening Service

 The service may not be available to students approaching the end of their course.

-We strongly recommend starting the process as early as possible, and well in advance of any exams, assessments or deadlines.
+We strongly recommend starting the process as early as possible, and well in advance of any exams, assessments, or deadlines.

 Contact us for the current wait time for a screening.